 The outpouring of grief exuded by the various people who attended the charity race, including the then President of Indonesia, Megawati Sukarnopurti, greatly touched her.
 She realized that sports could unite people much more than any other activity.

-The foundation intends to support and further initiatives that promote peace building, conflict resolution and poverty reduction and to carry out activities that enhance livelihoods and resilience of poor people affected by and vulnerable to conflicts and civil strife in the world.
+The foundation intends to support and further initiatives that promote peace building, conflict resolution and poverty reduction and to carry out activities that enhance livelihoods and resilience of poor people affected by and vulnerable to conflict and civil strife in the world.

 The charity envisions a peaceful, prosperous and just world in which sports is a unifying and livelihood factor.